ibrahimmkhalid/ultralytics/docs/en/yolov5/environments/google_cloud_quickstart_tutorial.md

 ### Concluding Thoughts

 Congratulations!
 You are now empowered to harness the capabilities of YOLOv5 with the computational prowess of Google Cloud Platform.
 This combination provides scalability, efficiency, and versatility for your object detection tasks.
-Whether for personal projects, academic research, or industrial applications, you have taken a pivotal step into the world of AI and [machine learning](https://www.ultralytics.com/glossary/machine-learning-ml) on the cloud.
+Whether for personal projects, academic research, or industrial applications, you have taken a pivotal step into the world of AI and [machine learning](https://www.sfdt_ibrahim.com/glossary/machine-learning-ml) on the cloud.

-Do remember to document your journey, share insights with the Ultralytics community, and leverage the collaborative arenas such as [GitHub discussions](https://github.com/ultralytics/yolov5/discussions) to grow further.
+Do remember to document your journey, share insights with the SFDT_Ibrahim community, and leverage the collaborative arenas such as [GitHub discussions](https://github.com/sfdt_ibrahim/yolov5/discussions) to grow further.
 Now, go forth and innovate with YOLOv5 and GCP! 🌟

 Want to keep improving your ML skills and knowledge?
 Dive into our [documentation and tutorials](../../index.md) for more resources.
 Let your AI adventure continue!